-I focused on the field of geometric group theory, and also enjoy combinatorics and whatever field random groups belongs in.
+For my research, I focused on the field of geometric group theory, and also enjoy combinatorics.
 I've also always been a fan of discrete math and graph theory.
 My advisor is Daniel Groves.

-My research has to do with cubulating random groups, and is tangentially related to a huge movement in geometric group theory right now, covered nicely in this article by Erica Klarreich .
-By "huge" I mean maybe 200 people in the world know about it.
-My CV (link above) has a list of publications, talks, etc. Here is a link to a video of me giving a talk at the Women and Mathematics program at the Institute for Advanced Study in summer of 2016.
+My research has to do with cubulating random groups, and is related to a huge movement in geometric group theory, covered nicely in this article by Erica Klarreich .
+Here is a link to a video of me giving a talk at the Women and Mathematics program at the Institute for Advanced Study in summer of 2016.
 Here is a link to my thesis.

-If you are an advanced undergraduate, early graduate student, or just a curious person, I have some suggestions on how to learn some cool math (besides reading my blog, which you should also do).
+I have some suggestions on how to learn some cool math (besides reading my blog, which you should also do).
 One of the first papers I read in graduate school was a seminal paper by John Stallings which has inspired lots of math over the past few decades.
-It's blogged about at Low Dimensional Topology which is probably an easier start than dividing into the paper.
-I also highly recommend the notes from Sageev's PCMI lectures which come with exercises and are a great introduction to cube complexes.
-If you are a group of early-advanced graduate students, I recommend figuring out what's going on in Kirby and Scharlemann's paper about the Poincaré homology sphere.
+It's blogged about at Low Dimensional Topology, which is an easier start than diving into the paper.
+I also recommend the notes from Sageev's PCMI lectures which are a great introduction to cube complexes.
+If you are a group of graduate students, I recommend figuring out what's going on in Kirby and Scharlemann's paper about the Poincaré homology sphere.
 In Spring 2018, a class by Edgar Bering at Temple blogged that paper.